If you frequently harvest your Oregano for its delicious leaves, you would know this herb is not supposed to produce flowers.

 Cut the stems and hang them dry for a week.
 Next, please put them in a paper bag and gently shake them to exert seeds.

-Once you can enough Oregano seeds, consider propagating them home using a germination kit.
+Once you can enough Oregano seeds, consider propagating them at home using a germination kit.

 Is Oregano Flower Toxic?